 The philosophy minor is a flexible option consisting of 18 semester hours in introductory logic, history of philosophy, and two intermediate or advanced electives.

 The philosophy department offers 34 semester-long courses and a variety of options during interim.
 You can view philosophy course descriptions here.

 During the January interim term, students concentrate their scholarly curiosity on one area of study.
-Philosophy professors have led such courses as "Death and the Meaning of Life," "Moral Expectation in Film," "Peaceable Kingdom: Transforming our Relationships with Animals," "Modal Logic," and "Male Bodies in Current Culture."
+Philosophy professors have led such courses as "Death and the Meaning of Life," "Moral Expectation in Film," "Peaceable Kingdom: Transforming our Relationships with Animals," "Faith, Evidence and the Holy Spirit" and "Concepts of Nature."

-Professors also facilitate or lead a number of international opportunities during the Interim, such as "Independent Study at L'Abri Fellowship, Switzerland" and "Building Communities in Kenya."
+Professors also facilitate or lead a number of international opportunities during the Interim, such as "Independent Study at L'Abri Fellowship, Switzerland" and "Building Communities in Uganda."

 Current interim courses descriptions are available from the Registrar.